BedirT/LLM-Token-Counter-VSCode/README.md

 ## Requirements

 - Visual Studio Code: The extension is developed for VS Code and will not work with other editors.
+    - It is also hosted on the [Open VSX Registry](https://open-vsx.org/extension/bedirt/gpt-token-counter-live).

 ## Extension Settings